-In 2022, guidelines for the evaluation of energy efficiency measures were developed on behalf of the German ministry (BMWK) (see references in 'Further readings' below, available in German only).
+In 2020, guidelines for the evaluation of energy efficiency measures were developed on behalf of the German ministry (BMWK, former BMWi) (see references in 'Further readings' below, available in German only).
 This provides a harmonized framework to assess energy efficiency and various indicators, to ensure comparability in the results.
 The requirement to comply with these guidelines has helped to promote a common understanding of indicators, values and how energy savings are calculated.

-The main data sources used for the evaluation of the EEE scheme include administrative data (collected from the funding databases: data about beneficiaries, actions implemented, financial data, savings data) and extensive online surveys completed by successful candidates (answer rate of about 20%), providing complementary data and views about how the scheme works and the funding process.
+The main data sources used for the evaluation of the EEE scheme include administrative data (collected from the funding databases: data about beneficiaries, actions implemented, financial data, savings data to some extent) and extensive online surveys completed by successful candidates (answer rate of about 20%), providing complementary data (also on savings) and views about how the scheme works and the funding process.
 Overall, about 100 indicators are monitored and evaluated.
-In this approach, the BMWK acquires a necessary perspective and ensure the validity of the evaluation results.

 As the scheme includes several modules and involves various stakeholders, including several implementing bodies, some work has been needed to harmonize the data used and the monitoring and evaluation methods.
-BMWK created over 100 indicators, which help to improve the whole funding process.